shawn-nyk/tp/docs/DeveloperGuide.md

 #### MSS

-Precondition: User is on the Profile page and already has an existing list of user profile items <br/>
+Precondition: User is on the Profile tab and already has an existing list of user profile items <br/>
 Guarantees: Deletion of user profile item is successful

 1. User requests to delete a user profile item from the user profile.